PAL-UH/transferAL/README.md

 There are multiple algorithms available here.
 To use them, just simply run them in MATLAB or Python with parameters configuration defined in the `results/` directory files or defined in their respective papers mentioned below.
 Be aware, that to reconstruct our experimental setup, you will require heavy computational power (Our hardware is made of a 3712-core computer cluster with 8 Tesla C2075 GPUs, and 22 GTK570 GPUs, 120TB Lustre Filesystem, and 127TB storage space).

+### Code:

-I divided the code and data into categories to understand how things are classified here:
+I divided the code into categories to understand how things are classified here:

 [_**Active Learning**_](https://github.com/PAL-UH/transferAL/tree/master/code/active%20learning)